supernova4420/Git-Course-Review/review.md

 # Introduction
 This is my expert review on the git-course hosted by Gerard Capes.

+First impressions:

-First impressions: this dude is low-key funny as hell
+- This dude is low-key funny as hell (SZ, 2024)
+- Ngl wish I could get rid of this annoying crlf warning (SZ.agitated, 2024)